blakefren/blakefren.github.io/index.md

 # SUMMARY

-Software engineer with 8 years of experience in critical data-centric roles, including large-scale online advertising and semiconductor manufacturing.
-Design and maintain large-scale production systems, involving billions of records each, and train / enable relevant models.
-Experienced in multiple languages such as Python and C++.
+Software engineer with 9 years of professional experience and a proven ability to deliver impactful results.
+Experience in large-scale advertising and semiconductor manufacturing, designing production systems handling billions of users and revenue.
+Successful in smaller environments such as education nonprofits.
+Strong leadership ability to empower teams in a variety of fields.
 Background in machine learning and physics.

 # EXPERIENCE

 **Google**

-*Job Title*: Software Engineer
+*Job Title*: Senior Software Engineer

 *Location*: San Diego, CA

 *Dates*: April 2020 – Present

 * Protect children online by classifying advertisements into an age-appropriate ratings scheme (AAA), which restricts ads with inappropriate topics from serving to minors.
+* Lead the kids experiences team through technical design, public-facing duties, and external collaboration; and by mentoring and empowering junior engineers.
 * Create and maintain systems to enable AAA on multiple Google and third party platforms serving billions of users.
-* Analyze the performance of machine learning models and launch improvements.
-* Primary engineer on Google search and shopping, including launch / roadmaps / design, analysis, pipelining, etc.; these projects increased AAA child coverage by 10x.
+* Expanded AAA child protections by ~10x via project ownership on Google Search and Shopping; including design, implementation, launches, analysis, and pipelining.
+Collaborate and lead cross-functional teams to achieve these goals.
-* Design and improve team infrastructure; realized 50% alert reduction and significantly improved automation by designing a new scheduling platform, while reducing on-call toil.
+* Realized 50% alert reduction and improved automation by designing a new scheduling platform, while reducing on-call toil.
+Led a team of engineers during implementation.
-* Mentor junior engineers, and participate in regular code reviews, team on-call duties, and interviewing.
+* Promote team activities: regular code and design reviews, on-call duties, and interviewing.

 **Micron Technology, Inc.**